Skip to content

 What 'affirming' actually means, and why most therapists who claim it aren't

 Almost every therapist directory in 2026 lists hundreds of clinicians as 'LGBTQ+ affirming.'
 The label has expanded so widely that it's lost most of its useful meaning.
 The clinical distinction we'd draw is between tolerant therapy (the therapist won't moralize about your identity), welcoming therapy (the therapist supports the work and uses your pronouns), and affirming therapy (the therapist has done substantive training in the specific clinical and cultural concerns of LGBTQ+ populations and brings that training into the work).
-All three are better than non-affirming care.
-They're not the same.
+All three are better than non-affirming care, but they're not the same.

 What affirming care isn't: it isn't the therapist becoming an expert on your specific identity who can speak for it.
 It's the therapist holding the broader clinical context (so you don't have to teach the basics) while staying genuinely curious about the specifics of your particular life, your particular community, and your particular experience.
 Affirming care is a stance, not a credentialed identity.
 (For more on this distinction, see our blog piece on What 'Affirming' Actually Means in LGBTQ+ Therapy.)